 Cellulose acetate lacquer is used on telephone dial number plates to protect the numbers when we make a call.
-It is also used when hand telephone cradles and boxes are enamelled in colors.
+It is also used when hand telephone cradles and boxes are enameled in colors.
+Cellulose acetate lacquer also is used as a coating over cotton or cotton and silk on switchboard wire, distributing frame wire, and switchboard cable.